30 Quotes By Famous Violinists

-The following collection of inspirational quotes from violinists were sourced from a variety of websites, like BrainyQuotes, WikiQuote, and Quotes-Inspirational.
-Quotes taken from interview articles or videos have the relevant link included in the quote presented below.
+As of Oct.
+27, 2020, we've updated the following collection of inspirational quotes from violinists that have been sourced from a variety of websites, like BrainyQuotes, WikiQuote, and Quotes-Inspirational.
+Quotes taken from interview articles or videos include the relevant link.

 - Jascha Heifetz: "The discipline of practice every day is essential.
 When I skip a day, I notice a difference in my playing.
 After two days, the critics notice, and after three days, so does the audience."